 - The UMass Dartmouth Student Handbook is issued by the Office of Student Life, in the Division of Student Affairs.
 The Handbook is the University's official source of UMD policies, rules, regulations, and standards of conduct.
 Students are responsible for the information contained in the Handbook.

-- Scholars should visit the Human Resources website for information about employee policies and procedures.
+- Scholars should visit Human Resources for information about employee policies and procedures.
 Depending on your appointment provisions, some of these policies may not apply to you.
 Please contact the Human Resources Office or your immediate supervisor if you have any questions.

 - The first few pages of University's Graduate and Undergraduate Catalogs contain a number of statements about rights and responsibilities.
 Please read those statements (the links are below) and please feel free to contact the appropriate officials for assistance concerning any of these matters.